 A few of the requirements for eligibility for this scholarship are as follows:

 The Marie Berry Scholarship is renewable for three additional years.
-In 2014 the scholarship committee was able to present awards to 26 new recipients and 51 renewals totaling over $108,000.00.
+In 2018 the scholarship committee was able to present awards to 32 new recipients and 46 renewal applicants totaling over $106,000.00.